Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Vertical mcH -cylinders in Sol

-Obviously, this foliation is invariant by translations along $c_\pm$.
-For surfaces invariant by $\Gamma_\pm$ a discussion as in the previous subsection gives the following result for the ODE of graphical solutions: \begin{Prop} Let $H\in\R$.
+Again, we consider graphical solutions.
+In the previous family we used $y$-graphs, which are also Killing graphs with respect to the Killing field $K_2=\partial_y$.
+Here, we study $z$-graphs with respect to the fibre projection A discussion as in \autoref{odesol2} gives the following result for the ODE of graphical solutions: \begin{Prop} Let $H\in\R$.
 There is a smooth function $F\colon\R^3\to\R$ such that the invariant surface